Football: Klopp rues poor finishing as Reds suffer shock loss to Forest

 The Reds have now already lost more league games in the first 11 matches – three – than in the whole of last season when they lost out on the title to City by just a point.

-Victory over Pep Guardiola’s men last weekend, followed by another 1-0 win against West Ham in midweek had seemingly given Klopp’s side lift-off after a slow start to the campaign.
+Victory over Pep Guardiola’s men, followed by another 1-0 win against West Ham in midweek had seemingly given Klopp’s side lift-off after a slow start to the campaign.

 But with Thiago Alcantara also missing due to illness, they did not have enough in reserve even to see off a side without a win since August.

-Forest have stayed patient with manager Cooper, even handing the former Swansea boss a new contract, as he tries to bed in a record 23 new signings in one transfer window for a Premier League team.
+Forest have stayed patient with Cooper, even handing the former Swansea manager a new contract, as he tries to bed in a record 23 new signings in one transfer window for a Premier League team.

 The two-time European champions are slowly beginning to see some return on that investment after also withstanding a bombardment from Brighton to draw 0-0 at the Amex midweek.